Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 services.
 Identification of this type of documentation will lead to denial of services for lack of Medical Necessity and recoupment of all overpayments made.
-"Coverkids" includes children under age 19 and Mothers of unborn eligible who do not qualify ‘or but meet the condition of the State Child Health Plan under Title XX! of the Social Security Act State Children's Health Insurance Program.
+"Coverkids" includes children under age 19 and Mothers of unborn eligible who do not qualify ‘or but meet the condition of the State Child Health Plan under Title XXI of the Social Security Act State Children's Health Insurance Program.
-"Eligible" means, for purposes of this Attachment, any person certified by [J as eligible to receive services and benefits under oo program or the CoverKids program.
+“Eligible” means, for purposes of this Attachment, any person certified by J as eligible to receive services and benefits under the J program or the Coverkids program.
 “Ethical and Religious Directives (ERDs)" means a document that offers moral guidance on various aspects of health care delivery and is based on a religious organization's theological and moral teachings.
-“Medicaid Covered Services" means, for purposes of this Attachment, only those Covered Services provided under aaieeraad Medicaid Program(s), i.e., the package of health care services, including physical health, behavioral iealth, and long-term care services, that define the covered services available to members.
+“Medicaid Covered Services" means, for purposes of this Attachment, only those Covered Services provided under aiumemmaT Medicaid Program(s), i.e., the package of health care services, including physical health, behavioral ealth, and long-term care services, that define the covered services available to J members.
-"Medicaid Member" means, for purposes of this Attachment, a Member who is enrolled Medicaid Program(s) under For all purposes related to this Attachment, including all schedules, ex! , provider manual(s), notices communications related to this Attachment, the term "Medicaid Member" may be used interchangeably with the ‘ers Standard Enrollee, HE Mecicaia Enrollee, and the meaning of each is synonymous with any such other unless otherwise stated in this Attachment.
+"Medicaid Member" means, for purposes of this Attachment, a Member who is enrolled a Medicaid Program(s) under For all purposes related to this Attachment, including all schedules, exhibits, provider manual(s), notices and communications related to this Attachment, the term "Medicaid Member" may be used interchangeably with the terms Standard Enrollee, ME Mecicaic Enrollee, and the meaning of each is synonymous with any such other unless otherwise stated in this Attachment.